Vyral/sandy-eagon-blog/_drafts/congratulations-to-chloe-and-the-class-of-2017.md

 I am so excited for Chloe and her future.
 She’s made some awesome steps.
 She has been working for Chick-fil-A for the last year and before that she worked at Alfie’s.
 She's been so strong and responsible, and I am excited because her future is bright.

 I hope that you take the time to talk to your own graduates and tell them how proud you are.
-After all, they’ve done something really big, whether they are graduating from some other school or training program.
-They are taking a step forward, making themselves better, and **working to be the best person they can be.**
+After all, they’ve done something really big, whether they are graduating from high school, college or some other training program.
+They are taking a step forward, making themselves better, and&nbsp;**working to be the best person they can be.**

 This is the time of year to celebrate your family and friends’ accomplishments.
 So, I would like to take a minute to say: